Reference

 Why it matters: Without a registry, teams lose track of which model is in production, how it was trained, and who approved it.

-A field of AI focused on enabling computers to understand, interpret, and generate human language.
-Includes tasks like translation, summarization, sentiment analysis, and question answering.
+A branch of AI focused on enabling computers to read, interpret, and generate human language.
+It spans tasks such as machine translation, summarization, sentiment analysis, named entity recognition, and question answering.
+Early NLP relied on hand-written rules and statistical methods; modern NLP is dominated by transformer-based models that learn language patterns from very large text datasets.

 A computational model inspired by biological neural networks, consisting of layers of interconnected nodes (neurons).
 Input passes through layers, getting transformed by learned weights at each step.